pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2008.md

 You are getting groups because of the Group expressions in your grammar.
-You can either do something like `&quot; &quot;.join(toks)` or use the keepOriginalText parse action to revert any parsed groups back to the original input text.
+You can either do something like `" ".join(toks)` or use the keepOriginalText parse action to revert any parsed groups back to the original input text.
 Since functionArgs is the expression that is not working properly, this is where I would add keepOriginalText: